[INTERVIEW] NICK HOOK

 My career’s always been great, I wouldn’t say it’s ever been bad.
 Every year it’s been spectacular.
 But there’s ups and downs.
 I always thought this album I was gonna make — because I produced for other people, I helped Baauer and Azealia Banks — was going to be like, “if you’re a rapper, let’s collaborate,” but I realized they didn’t know I was capable of that, because I didn’t know that.
 I ended up having to make it for myself, because I trust myself and I can break any rule and I don’t have to argue with someone that it’s right.
 Even with my parents.
 No one ever thought I would ever do this, but here I am.
 That’s what I want to portray, you can do this, do it the way you love, do it with your friends, and make a living.

 Nick has performed in bands, watched his friends succeed from a distance, and he’s even had to watch some of them fade away.
-Everyone’s favorite performers sacrifice countless hours doing the same.
+Everyone’s favourite performers sacrifice countless hours doing the same.
 Some succeed while others do not.
 Nick, on the other hand, has not only paid his dues, but reaped the benefits.

 A few months later, I caught up with him again.
 This time, in support for Run the Jewels.
 Not only that, but he’s no longer lugging his CDJs around in a van, but on his own tour bus.